cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 #### Background/Required Knowledge

 A student:
-* Should know about build systems
+* Should know how to compile and link C++ programs

 #### Student outcomes